Baldahr Seltro didn’t mean to cause The Great Undead Uprising of the third century.

 A sequel, of sorts.

 So, the Dead Have Risen: A No-Fuss Companion to Navigating the Revenants was released a year to the day after Isn’t It (Nec)romantic?
-Mr Seltro felt a slight twinge of guilt at making a profit by selling the solution to a problem he had caused, but his ever-overweight publisher failed to see this as an issue.
+Mr Seltro felt a twinge of guilt.
+He made a profit through the sale of the solution to a problem he had caused.
+His ever-overweight publisher failed to see this as an issue.
 And Nessie hadn’t seemed particularly upset by the outcome, either.
-In fact, he found the whole thing rather hilarious.
-He did, however, agree to providing further insights into the dark arts; particularly ways to address the undead problem, and — in a manner of speaking — reverse it.
+He found the whole thing rather hilarious.
+But he did agree to give further insights into the dark arts; particularly ways to address the undead problem.

 “So, ya sold ‘em the cure, big deal, Bally.
 You gave ‘em a year to sweat, then were kind enough to fix the problem.
 Every salesperson does it: ‘Oh, you need to hunt deer to eat — you don’t wanna starve, do ya? — so here’s a bow I made,’ and ‘Ah, you want something to boil water in?
 Everyone needs boiled water.
 Here’s a pot I sell!’ and ‘Oh no, you’re going grey!
 Nobody likes grey hair.
 Here’s some hair dye I made — can’t just leave your natural hair as is, gotta buy my product!’ and so on, and so on.”

-“I guess…” ventured Baldahr, not quite convinced, but no longer not not convinced, either.
-In truth, he was somewhere in between.
+“I guess…” Baldahr was not quite convinced, but no longer not not convinced, either.
+In truth, he was somewhere between.

-“And we made some pretty sweet moolah out of it, didn’t we?” said his publisher, round face shining redly.
+“And we made some pretty sweet moolah out of it, didn’t we?”
+His round face shined.

-“And you get to write more books,” said Gad, tiny eyes sparkling in his doughy face.
+“And you get to write more books.”
+Gad’s tiny eyes sparkled in his doughy face.

 That got his attention.